Fantomas42/django-blog-zinnia/docs/extending_entry_model.rst

   from django.db import models
   from mygalleryapp.models import Gallery from zinnia.models import EntryAbstractClass

   class EntryGallery(EntryAbstractClass):
     gallery = models.ForeignKey(Gallery)

     class Meta:
       abstract = True

 Now you register the EntryGallery model like this in your project's settings. ::

   ZINNIA_ENTRY_BASE_MODEL = 'full.path.to.EntryGallery'

-You can see another example in the zinnia/plugins/placeholder.py file.
+You can see another example in the *zinnia/plugins/placeholder.py* file.

-But you have to note 4 important things :
+.. note:: But you have to respect 4 important rules :

-  * Do not import the Entry model in your file defining the extended model because it will cause a circular importation.
+          #.
+Do not import the Entry model in your file defining the
+             extended model because it will cause a circular importation.

-  * Do not put your abstract model in a file named models.py, it will not work for a non obvious reason.
+          #.
+Do not put your abstract model in a file named models.py,
+             it will not work for a non obvious reason.

-  * Don't forget to tell that your model is abstract.
-Otherwise a table will be created and the extending process will not work as expected.
+          #.
+Don't forget to tell that your model is abstract.
+Otherwise a
+             table will be created and the extending process will not work as expected.

-  * If you extend the Entry model after the syncdb command, you will have to reset the Zinnia application to reflect your changes.
+          #.
+If you extend the Entry model after the syncdb command, you
+             will have to reset the Zinnia application to reflect your changes.